btrann0404/prosper/README.md

 # prosper
-app to see active spending habits
+app to see spending to help learn convex db